p2panda/handbook/website/docs/02-organising-data/queries.md

 - returns a single document that uses this schema id
   - implementations must have no side effects
-- either the `id` or `view_id` input variable must to be set
+- either the `id` or `viewId` input variable must be set
   - if `id` contains a document id the response must contain the [_latest document view_][latest-document-view] for that document
-  - if `view_id` contains a document view id, the query must contain this document view
+  - if `viewId` contains a document view id, the query must contain this document view
   - if both input variables are given the query must return an error
 - not every node holds all documents and especially not all document views (historical states of a document) in its database because of the decentralised nature of p2panda. in this case a "not found" error will be returned